wazp/fe-template/template/FE_Build_README.md

 Just go about updating your files as usual, you have a watcher in the background that should pick up on changes automatically.

-When adding new scss files, just add them normally as an import to the main scss file they belong.
+When adding new less files, just add them normally as an import to the main scss file they belong.

-If adding a totally new file, you might have to add it to `webpack.config.js` as well, see the [documentation](./FE_WebPack.README.md) regarding this.

->**Note:** If you add a totally new file, do NOT include the resulting bundle in the project/solution/tfs!

 ## Production Process